Integralist/integralist.co.uk/content/posts/vim.md

 ## Vim's start-up process

-The vim documentation explains all the various steps that are gone through during 'start-up', see [`:h startup`](https://vimhelp.org/starting.txt.html#startup).
+The Vim documentation explains all the various steps that are gone through during 'start-up', see [`:h startup`](https://vimhelp.org/starting.txt.html#startup).

 In short, Vim executes `:runtime! plugin/**/*.vim` meaning any directories listed in the runtime path ([`:h runtimepath`](https://vimhelp.org/options.txt.html#%27runtimepath%27)) will be searched for a `plugin` sub-directory and all files ending in ".vim" will be sourced (in alphabetical order per directory).